CANada

-Deuterium Uranium (CANDU) reactors use heavy water as a coolant instead of regular old light water.
+CANada Deuterium Uranium (CANDU) reactors use heavy water as a coolant and

-want to build enrichment plants or large pressure vessel manufacturing capabilities.
-Heavy water can
+they did not want to build enrichment plants or large pressure vessel

-be made from regular water, but it takes a lot of energy to do so.
-But, heavy water absorbs neutrons
+takes a lot of energy to do so.
+But, heavy water absorbs neutrons much less

-reaction with heavy water.
-This allows CANDU reactors to operate with natural uranium (no enrichment necessary).
-As of 2010, there are 29
+with natural uranium (no enrichment necessary).
+As of 2010, there are 29 operating

-operating CANDU reactors, with 17 of these in Canada.
+CANDU reactors, with 17 of these in Canada.

 In this figure, we plot the probability that hydrogen and deuterium will absorb a neutron (hurting